-Contaminants that are suspected to be present in drinking water and do not have health-based standards set under the Safe Drinking Water Act (SDWA)
+Contaminants that are suspected of being present in drinking water and do not have health-based standards set under the Safe Drinking Water Act (SDWA)

-Parameter Sampling Point Test Results 2022 Sources in Drinking Water Per & Poly- fluoroalkyl Substances (6 PFAs) (ppt) Treated Water Not Detected By-product of industrial process and consumer products
+Parameter Sampling Point Test Results 7/19/2022 Sources in Drinking Water Per & Poly- fluoroalkyl Substances (6 PFAs) (ppt) Treated Water Not Detected By-product of industrial process and consumer products

-PFAS are not regulated under the Safe Drinking Water Act (SDWA) and therefore have no federally-established Maximum Contaminant Level (MCL) that would require action such as treatment to remove these compounds from drinking water.
+PFAS (per-and polyfluoroalkyl substances) are not regulated under the Safe Drinking Water Act (SDWA) and therefore have no federally established Maximum Contaminant Level (MCL) that require action such as treatment to remove these compounds from drinking water.
 EPA has established a Health Advisory of 70 parts per trillion (ppt), combined, for two PFAS compounds: perfluorooctanoic acid (PFOA) and perfluorooctanesulfonic acid (PFOS).